YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * After MUPIP FREEZE -ON -NOONLINE, processes that are attempting updates "hang" until the FREEZE is removed by the MUPIP FREEZE -OFF command or DSE.
 Make sure that procedures for using MUPIP FREEZE, whether manual or automated, include provisions for removing the FREEZE in all appropriate cases, including when errors disrupt the normal flow.

 * A -RECOVER/-ROLLBACK for a database reverts to a prior database update state.
 Therefore, a -RECOVER/-ROLLBACK immediately after a MUPIP FREEZE -ON removes the freeze.
-However, -RECOVER/-ROLLBACK does not succeed if there are processes attached (for example when a process attempt a database update immediately after a MUPP FREEZE -ON) to the database.
+However, -RECOVER/-ROLLBACK does not succeed if there are processes attached (for example when a process attempt a database update immediately after a MUPIP FREEZE -ON) to the database.

 FREEZE must include one of the qualifiers: